Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Introduction

 \section{Introduction}

-Hadron production in inelastic high-energy proton-proton (\proton\proton) collisions is dominated by soft processes of quantum chromodynamics (QCD).
-Most of the hadron production cannot be calculated from first principles in perturbative QCD due to the small average momentum transfer.
+Hadron production in inelastic high-energy proton-proton (\proton\proton) collisions is dominated by soft processes described by quantum chromodynamics (QCD).
+These processes cannot be calculated from first principles in perturbative QCD due to the large coupling constant $\alpha_\mathrm{s}$ at small average momentum transfer.
 Instead, predictions are based on phenomenological models.
-The determination of their parameters relies on input from experiments.
+The determination of the model parameters relies on input from experiments at particle accelerators.
 Monte Carlo event generators, in which these models are implemented, are used at the Large Hadron Collider (\lhc) to simulate the final-state particles originating from the soft component of a collision.
-An introduction to soft-QCD theories is presented in Refs.~\cite{Low:1975sv,Mueller:1986ey,Nikolaev:1991et,Goulianos:1994ph,Drescher:2000ha}.
+An introduction to soft-QCD theories is presented, for example, in Refs.~\cite{Low:1975sv,Mueller:1986ey,Nikolaev:1991et,Goulianos:1994ph,Drescher:2000ha}.

 In the field of cosmic-ray research, generators are employed to simulate interactions of ultra-relativistic nuclei with the atmosphere of the Earth, which induce extensive particle cascades, referred to as air showers.
 Although often used to predict interactions in a phase space that is not covered by the input from experiments, the generators are remarkably successful at describing many features of air showers.
 However, a long-standing excess is observed in the number of muons produced in high-energy air showers compared to simulations, termed the Muon Puzzle~\cite{Dembinski:2019uta,Dembinski:2020flw}.
-Measurements of the production of light hadrons in the forward region are needed to further guide and constrain the models~\cite{Citron:2018lsq,Baur:2019cpv,Albrecht:2021yla}.
-Since the \lhcb detector covers the forward pseudorapidity range, studies performed in its acceptance are of particular interest for cosmic-ray research.
+Precision measurements of the production of light hadrons at the ${\!\tev}$ scale in the forward region are needed to guide further and constrain the models~\cite{Citron:2018lsq,Baur:2019cpv,Albrecht:2021yla} and to extrapolate them safely to even higher collision energies that are of interest in astroparticle physics.
+The \lhcb detector covers the forward pseudorapidity range ${2 < \eta < 5}$, which is of particular interest for cosmic-ray research.

+A suitable proxy for the production of light hadrons is the production of prompt long-lived charged particles.
+A particle is classified as long-lived if its lifetime is greater than $30\ps$, and prompt if it is either produced directly in the primary interaction or does not have long-lived ancestors~\cite{Acharya:2017a}.
+Long-lived charged particles are electrons, muons, pions, kaons and protons as well as \Sigmap, \Sigmam, \Xim and \Omegam baryons and their antiparticles.